stefanmueller74/SEBC-1/SEBC-master/installation/labs/2_replica_working.md

     | sentry             |
     +--------------------+

+# 6 Installing MariaDB on nodes

+# 7 Configuring Replication

-#5 Add  MariaDB JDBC Driver JAR to Oozie
+#99 Add  MariaDB JDBC Driver JAR to Oozie

 Cloudera recommends that you use the MySQL JDBC driver for MariaDB.
 Copy or symbolically link the MySQL JDBC driver JAR to the /var/lib/oozie/ directory.